-The Foreign ownership limitations service provides information that is used by index providers in determining the “free float” through covering the limits on the amount a foreign firm or individual can invest in a business or in a country through buying shares.
+Foreign Ownership Limitations covers the limits on the amount a foreign firm or individual can invest in a business in another country through buying shares.
+This information is used by index providers in determining the “free float”.

 The product can be easily customized to meet each individual customer’s needs through a range of customization options: